 The speed at which cloud technologies are developing is astonishing and IT professionals now widely accept and use cloud platforms and services.
-Cloud solutions can provide an effortless way to centralize data management and do not require additional hardware.
+Cloud solutions can provide an effortless way to centralise data management and do not require additional hardware.

 In addition to this, cloud archiving solutions have intelligence behind them that enables firms to extract value from their data.
-Data is typically indexed at ingestion into cloud archive services, providing rich search capabilities; this allows firms to easily search for files and folders when they are required.
+Data is typically indexed at ingestion into cloud archive services, providing rich search capabilities; this allows firms to search for files and folders easily when they are required.

-Tape archiving solutions may have to be maintained beyond end-of-life supplier support, which can significantly add to costs and the overall total cost of ownership (TCO) of an archive solution; however, with cloud archiving solutions this problem does not exist as support tends to always be included in the cost associated with the contract.
+Tape-archiving solutions may have to be maintained beyond end-of-life supplier support, which can significantly add to costs and the overall total cost of ownership (TCO) of an archive solution.
+However, with cloud archiving solutions this problem does not exist as support tends to be always included in the cost associated with the contract.

-Redstor Pro's Data Management Platform features an integrated archiving solution which delivers simple to manage, highly scalable archiving that ensures data remains extremely easy to access whilst freeing up expensive primary storage.
-Users of the service avoid the need to archive data to unreliable tape or add more expensive tier one storage due to data growth.
+Redstor Pro’s Data Management Platform features an integrated archiving solution which delivers simple-to-manage, highly scalable archiving that ensures data remains extremely easy to access whilst freeing up expensive primary storage.
+Users of the service avoid the need to archive data to unreliable tape or add more expensive tier-one storage due to data growth.

 In an age where data is exploding in size, primary storage is a premium and there are threats from every angle, it is important to manage data more effectively.
 For a network manager, it can become a time-consuming task simply deciding which data to keep and what to remove.
 So how do you understand what’s on your network and how best to manage it?Continue reading